signet-framework/case-study/pages/case-study/design_decisions/provider_verification.md

 The approach we settled on is centered around *black box testing*.
 **Black box testing** is a testing technique in which the code and implementation details of the tested software are unexposed to the tester.
 We achieved this by simulating a mock consumer that utilizes the OpenAPI Specification to send requests to the provider.
+The mock consumer sends a request to the provider for each described request in the specification.
-[ntd: say just a little more about the requests that we send] If all the responses satisfy the requirements of the specification, then the provider is verified.
+If all the provider responses satisfy the requirements of the specification, then the provider is verified.
 The main benefit of this approach is that it's both **language and platform agnostic**, making it easy to support any testing or server framework.

 ### Generate Unit Tests from the Specification

-[ntd: maybe combine this with next section]
 We also considered a couple of other approaches.
 The first was to to **generate unit tests automatically** from the OpenAPI Specification; the provider is verified if they pass the generated unit tests.
 The main advantage of this approach is its convenience in a new codebase, as it automates the process of writing unit tests for the specification.
 However, the code-invasive nature of this approach entails a few downsides.